 To retain their awards, all Honors scholarship recipients are required to maintain a minimum cumulative GPA of 3.40, and to remain in good academic and judicial standing with Eastern Illinois University, the University Honors Program, and the Presidential Scholars Program.

-In evaluating applications, we consider high school transcripts, extracurricular and volunteer activities, personal essays, and a recommendation from a high school teacher or administrator.
+In evaluating applications, we consider high school transcripts, extracurricular and volunteer activities, and personal essays..
 We are looking in particular for leadership potential, ambition to make the most of college, and intellectual maturity.
 The financial need of academically eligible students may also be considered.
 All applications are reviewed by the Honors Council (a faculty and student body).

 Eligibility requirements for the Pemberton Presidential Scholarship and the Presidential Scholarship: